shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/toggle-psas-on-ios.md

 ---
-Title : Toggle PSAs on iOS
+title : Toggle PSAs on iOS
-Description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show. ms.custom : android-ios
+description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show. ms.custom: ios-sdk
 ---

 # Toggle PSAs on iOS

 PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show.